synrc/bpe/README.md

 --------

 BPE is Synrc Cloud Stack Erlang Application that bring Erlang for for Enterprise.
-It provides infrastructure for Workflow Definitions, Process Orcestration, Rule Based Production Systems and Distributed Storage.
+It provides infrastructure for Workflow Definitions, Process Orchestration, Rule Based Production Systems and Distributed Storage.

 Workflow Engine